-In preparation for Shrove Tuesday, or as we prefer to call it, Pancake Day, Explore Reading round up three of the best places to get flipping good pancakes in Reading.
-From American stacks to French crêpes, here are Reading’s top places to get battered this Pancake Day, or indeed any day!
+In preparation for Shrove Tuesday on Tuesday 5 March, or as I prefer to call it, Pancake Day, I’ve rounded up four of the best places to get flipping good pancakes in Reading.
+From American stacks to French crêpes, here are Reading’s top places to get battered this Pancake Day, or indeed any day of the year!

 Pancakes are the centrepiece of the breakfast menu at this all-American BBQ joint.
 Choose from a huge list of toppings and get three light, fluffy USA-inspired discs served up diner style (on a plastic tray).
 You can order a simple pile dressed only in maple syrup, but my pick of the bunch is the Blueberry Stack (£5.95, including refill coffee) dripping in maple syrup and topped with a layer of sticky blueberry jam and a giant’s handful of shiny fresh blueberries.

 But if you want to go the full hog, order the Pork Pancake Stack (£9.95).
 It’s layered with crispy bacon, sausage and pulled pork, and served with a shot glass of maple syrup.